 Treatment with tamoxifen lowers the risk of :

-Tamoxifen is a pill taken every day for up to five years.
+Tamoxifen is a pill taken every day for at least 5 years.
 The benefits from tamoxifen last long after you stop taking it.

-Women should discuss the benefits and risks of taking tamoxifen for more than five years with their health care providers.
+Discuss the benefits and risks of taking tamoxifen for more than 5 years with your health care provider.

 Learn about SSRI antidepressants for the treatment of menopausal symptoms.

-Among cancer-free women who have a high risk of developing breast cancer (including those with atypical hyperplasia or lobular carcinoma in situ) tamoxifen can be taken to lower risk .
+Among women who have a high risk of developing breast cancer (but have not been diagnosed) tamoxifen can be taken to lower risk .

 Learn more about risk-lowering drugs and other options for women at high risk of breast cancer.